yasaman-kazemi/Portfolio/client/README.md

+# Portfolio
+My portfolio is a simple yet elegant showcase of my work, created using HTML, CSS, and React.
+With the help of Vite, I've built it to be fast and efficient.
+Dive in to see my projects and learn more about me!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.